muralikrishnangm/ClimaX/docs/usage.md

     --model.weight_decay=1e-5
 ```
 To train ClimaX from scratch, set `--model.pretrained_path=""`.

 **NOTES for running on OLCF Frontier (not complete yet):**
-* Add the following to the environment:
+* Add the following to the environment and then load custom env:
     ```
     unset SLURM_EXPORT_ENV
     cd $SLURM_SUBMIT_DIR